patbrennan/angular/angular_notes.md

 ```

 This allows you to import this animation-storage file in any place you want to use it.
 Or even better: It allows you to import EXACTLY the animation you need and not the complete class like in the static-class approach.

+## Offline Capability / Service Workers

+**Service Worker** = A program that runs on a different thread than the main Js code.
+It's decoupled from the app & can continue running in the background.
+In our app, we want it to listen to outgoing network requests.

+What we want to do is catch these requests & do something with them, like cache the responses so they can be available offline.

+- Running `ng add @angular/pwa` will configure Ng to add a preconfigured service worker.
+This will act as a proxy for our http requests.
+- When ready to compile & build your app, run `ng build --prod`
+- To see it in action in your practice app, install light-weight node server with `npm install -g http-server` (will host content of folder you run this in), then run `http-server`.
+Make sure to navigate into the `dist/angular-pwa/` folder.
+- `http-server -p 8081` for example (specifying port)

+To change the behavior of the service worker & chaching, edit the `ngsw-config.json` file.
+See [official documentation](https://angular.io/guide/service-worker-intro) on this.
+It is fairly flexible & there are lots of options.

+## Unit Testing

+Why?

+1. Guard against breaking changes
+2. Analyze code behavior (expected & unexpected)
+3. Reveal design mistakes

+See [official testing documentation](https://angular.io/docs/ts/latest/guide/testing.html) for more details.

+## Custom Project / Workflow Setup